-Depending on the distance away from the building, our 100 foot ladder may only reach the roof of a 75 foot building.
-In addition, during defensive operations the master water stream from the aerial ladder is most effective when directed from above the fire.
-Thirdly, we use it in a variety of rescue situations in which the 100 foot length is critical.
+Depending on the distance away from the building, our 100-foot ladder may only reach the roof of a 75-foot building.
+In addition, during defensive operations, the master water stream from the aerial ladder is most effective when directed from above the fire.
+Thirdly, we use it in a variety of rescue situations in which the 100-foot length is critical.

 The 24 hours on shift, 48 hours off shift schedule takes advantage of the special Fair Labor Standards Act (FLSA) rules for firefighters.
 It allows us to provide a true 24 hours a day, 7 days a week, 365 days a year service with fewer employees and less cost to the taxpayer.

-The crew of firefighters spend the entire 24 hours together.
+The crew of firefighters spends the entire 24 hours together.
 They respond as a crew to all emergencies in which they are dispatched.
 On most occasions, a fire engine crew was on their way back from an emergency call, a training exercise, or a pre-plan of a local business.
 It is rare that they would leave the firehouse just to run one simple errand.

-The first 20 minutes of any fire are the most crucial.
+The first 20 minutes of any fire is the most crucial.
 We generally say that we need 25 firefighters on the scene to safely accomplish all the necessary tasks in the first 20 minutes.
 Should something go wrong we will need even more manpower.
 It’s a proven fact that an aggressive and organized initial fire attack saves lives and property.

 The call taker at the 911 dispatch center enters the information given by the caller.
 The response code that is entered is based on the caller’s account of the event.
 One person’s perception of the event may be quite different from another.
 Sometimes, the injuries and the number of patients may not be apparent to the passerby.
 Other times, we are not sure what the situation is so we error on the side of caution.

-At the Plainfield Fire Territory 10% of the firefighters are women.
+At the Plainfield Fire Territory, 10% of the firefighters are women.
 This is almost 3 times the national average.
 Plainfield ranks in the top 16% of fire service organizations across the country in the employment of women firefighters.
 Less than 3% of our applicants are women.

 View the following reasons why a firetruck from a different town might show up to the scene of a fire:

 The fire department is always dispatched first.
-In some situations police officers are notified that there is a fire in their area.
+In some situations, police officers are notified that there is a fire in their area.
 Fire crews are generally at the station when they receive a dispatch.
 It takes time to don protective equipment and drive time to arrive on the scene.
-Police officers are generally on the street and their cars are far more nimble than large fire truck.
+Police officers are generally on the street and their cars are far more nimble than a large fire truck.

 Those areas have predetermined responses that include water tankers from neighboring communities.
 In addition, each of the Plainfield fire engines carries 1000 gallons of water.
 Many fire engines carry less than 500 gallons of water.
 In an effort to be more efficient, we have chosen to carry more water on our fire engines instead of the expense of operating a separate water tanker.